 Evolution of Parrhesia

-Parrhesia first appeared in Euripides as a rhetorical device in Geek literature and it evolved through several centuries.
-Later on, it was introduced in Athenian democracy.
+Parrhesia first appeared in Euripides as a rhetorical device in Geek literature, and it evolved through several centuries.
+Later on, parrhesia was introduced in Athenian democracy.
 Finally it entered into the field of philosophy, where Socrates was known as a true parrhesiastic writer.
-Examples of parrhesia are found in Seneca’s, a famous Greek Epicurean, works as he is famous for using parrhesia.
+Examples of parrhesia are found in the works of Seneca, a famous Greek Epicurean, who is famous for having used parrhesia.

 Whom I ever honoured as king,

 Lov’d as my father, as my master follow’d …